-Stephanie serves as tribunal chair, sole arbitrator, and co-arbitrator, with arbitrator appointments under the ICC, ICDR, UNCITRAL, Society of Maritime Arbitrators, and AAA Commercial rules.
+Stephanie has nearly 20 years of experience specialized in the arbitration of complex commercial disputes.
+Since 2012, she has practiced exclusively as an arbitrator, serving as tribunal chair, sole arbitrator, and co-arbitrator, with arbitrator appointments under the ICC, ICDR, UNCITRAL, Society of Maritime Arbitrators, and AAA Commercial rules.
 She has also served as emergency arbitrator for the ICC and ICDR, and is among the first thirty emergency arbitrators appointed by the ICC.
 Prior to establishing her practice as an arbitrator, Stephanie was Counsel at White & Case LLP in New York, where she was a member of the Firm's pre-eminent international arbitration practice.

 Stephanie has broad experience with complex disputes and diverse legal systems, including cases involving aircraft equipment contracts, construction delay on power projects, demurrage, distribution agreements, energy marketing, financial services agreements, franchise agreements, gas turbines, insurance coverage (in the coal mining and class action securities contexts), intellectual property licensing, investment banking, shareholder agreements, a toll road concession project, technology development agreements, trademark rights, and wine and spirits distribution, among other matters.